seriesoftubes/pycollections.js/README.md

 # pycollections.js
 ## Bringing collections.py to JavaScript

-pycollections.js contains class definitions for Dict, DefaultDict, and Counter, all stocked with functionality that both exceeds that of the ES6 Map class and (mostly) mirrors their collections.py counterparts.
+pycollections.js contains class definitions for Dict, DefaultDict, and Counter, stocked with functionality that (mostly) mirrors their collections.py counterparts and exceeds that of the ES6 Map class.

 ----
 # Contents